Saas - Software as a Service. What does it mean? How it can benefit your arcade or family entertainment centre.

 Accessibility - as a Web based solution, all you need is an internet enabled device in order to access the software.
 This allows you flexibility in hardware options as often a simple tablet or laptop will suffice.
 In addition to this, you can login from any device from any location.
 As a business owner, you can still check in on the daily sales reports while on vacation

 Connectivity - Through the use of APIs, you have the option to connect into a variety of other systems and to set up data flows.
-A common connection can be between the POS systems directly onto financial systems.
+A common connection can be between the fun center POS or entertainment POS systems directly onto financial systems.
 This reduces the opportunity for error and ensures that daily/monthly/yearly financial reporting is accurate.

 Cost Effective - As SaaS removes the need to install software on location, it means that it can be more cost effective as businesses do not need to purchase specific hardware nor pay upfront installation fees.